All sample people and companies in the example

 Step 4: Run the full example dataset

-Batch all synthetic resumes or profiles locally:tutorials/data-extraction/outputs/*.jsonl.
+Batch all synthetic resumes or profiles locally:demos/data-extraction/outputs/*.jsonl.
 Inspect them before wiring into production ETL.

-For many files at once, combine this with Batch requests patterns (parallelism, retries).
+For many files at once, combine this with the Batch API (parallelism, retries).

 Optional: PII on inbound text

-Before storing user-submitted resumes, run PII extraction withgliner-multi-pii-v1 and extract-pii or redact.
+Before storing user-submitted resumes, run PII extraction with the gliner-multi-pii-v1 model andextract-pii or redact.

 Production tips